EDITOR'S NOTE: The text messages printed in this story contain graphic language, which some readers may find disturbing.

 That’s part of the evidence Judge Lawrence Moniz used to convict Michelle Carter of involuntary manslaughter in the death of her boyfriend, Conrad Roy III.

-Judge Moniz explained his decision to Carter in open court last year, mentioning a few legal precedents used to hold her responsible for Roy’s death.
-But it was the evidence contained in text messages between Carter and her friends that he said was what ultimately condemned her -- in his opinion.
+Last Friday, Jude Moniz explained his decision to Carter in open court, mentioning a few legal precedents used to hold her responsible for Roy’s death.
+But it was the evidence contained in text messages between Carter and her friends that he said was what ultimately condemned her, in his opinion.

-Two months after Roy died of carbon monoxide poisoning from sitting in his truck with a running motor pump, Carter sent a text message to a friend explaining she believed herself to be responsible for his death.
+Two months after Roy died of carbon monoxide poisoning from sitting in his truck with a running motor pump, Carter sent a text message to a friend of hers explaining that she believed herself to be responsible for his death.

 “His death is my fault like honestly I could have stopped him I was on the phone with him and he got out of the car because it was working and he got scared and I fucking told him to get back in,” Carter wrote on Sept.
 15, 2014.

-As Moniz explained in court, Roy had conducted extensive research on his own, bought the generator and parked his truck.
+As Moniz explained in court Friday, Roy had conducted extensive research on his own, bought the generator and parked his truck.
 But according to Carter’s text, Roy got out of the truck when he started to sense the carbon monoxide poisoning.

 "He literally sought fresh air," Judge Moniz said, referring to Roy's previously unsuccessful attempts to commit suicide.
 Moniz said Roy had shown a pattern of choosing to live rather than follow through.